tdonlan/BattleMicrogame/README.md

 x-clear the output text after each round x-better helpers to reset vars.
 -countdown till battle starts: 3...2...1...
-Fight!
--show damage done on each side.
+Fight! x-show damage done on each side.

 -should damage be more of a continuous function of accuracy?  plus some randomness?

 2017-07-18
--usable items (healing potions, poisons, etc) that can be clicked in between regular attacks.
+x-usable items (healing potions, poisons, etc) that can be clicked in between regular attacks.

 -start / select enemy screen
 -player stats screen.